 Ages ago, I cut out a recipe for Rosemary Shrimp Scampi Skewers from Cooking Light magazine (February, year unknown).
 The blurb that accompanies it says, "Rosemary has a long history of being associated with the heart: It has been believed by many to be a love charm, by others to be a token of remembrance and fidelity, and by some to be a potent aphrodisiac."
-So figuratively speaking, this recipe was perfect for V-Day.
+So figuratively, this recipe was perfect for V-Day.

 Literally speaking, it was also perfect: The Texan and I had fallen into the highly indulgent but not so healthy habit of eating out a zillion times a week.
 We agreed that our hearts (not to mention our wallets) would be better off if we cooked at home more.
 Plus, shrimp are a good source of omega-3 fatty acids, which can help reduce the risk of cardiovascular disease and stroke.
 Which is of course what everyone is thinking about on Valentine's Day.

 Anyway, there just happens to be a rosemary bush in The Texan's backyard, so he snipped off a few sprigs a few minutes before we cooked the shrimp, which had been marinating in white wine, lemon juice, and a bit of olive oil with some spices.
-He threaded the shrimp onto the now-denuded sprigs, which still smelled fantastic despite being totally bare, and because it's February and his girlfriend would have spent the evening complaining about how cold she was, he fired up the stove top instead of the grill.
+He threaded the shrimp onto the now-naked sprigs, which still smelled fantastic despite being totally bare, and because it's February and his girlfriend would have spent the evening complaining about how cold she was, he fired up the stove top instead of the grill.